Theoretically Informed Behavioral Intervention to Enhance QOL and Prevent HIV-related Comorbidities

 PROJECT DESCRIPTION

-The LEARN Study is a pilot waitlist control trial to test a virtual environment as prevention education in Black and Latinx sexual minority men with HIV.
-The current study LEARN2 is a follow-up to what was found in the initial study.
+The LEARN Study was planned as a pilot waitlist control trial to test a virtual environment as prevention education in men with HIV.
+LEARN2 is to be a follow-up to what was found in the initial study.

 Study objectives are to: